silicon-heaven/shv-doc/src/rpcmethods.md

 It is desirable to be able to access clients directly without mounting them on a specific path.
 This helps with their identification by administrators.
 This is done by automatically mounting them in `.broker/client/<clientId>`.
-This mount won't be reported by `.broker:mountPoints` method nor it should be the mount point reported in `.broker:cientInfo`.
+This mount won't be reported by `.broker:mountPoints` method, nor it should be the mount point reported in `.broker:cientInfo`.

 The access to this path should be allowed only to the broker administrators.
 The